 - Turn Towards Instead of Away: Always accept your partner’s “bids” for an emotional connection or special moment.
 Even if these bids are for something very small and seemingly insignificant, they do matter in the long run.

 - The Positive Perspective: This principle ties back to the importance of the foundation of deep friendship.
 Develop your friendship with each other and do enjoyable activities or spend time together.

 - Manage Conflict: Be open to compromise with your partner and discuss your problems.
-Dr. Gottman saw in his research that stonewalling is a large predictor of divorce, so it is important to talk things through, rather than push them to the side.
+Dr. Gottman saw in his research that stonewalling is a large predictor of divorce, so it is important to talk things through rather than push them to the side.

 - Make Life Dreams Come True: Support your partner’s goals and aspirations with all aspects of life.

 The sides of the house are trust and commitment, which must be maintained in the relationship.
-To do this, the couple is instructed to make being trustworthy a top priority and focus on the positive things about your partner.
+To do this, the couple is instructed to make being trustworthy a top priority and focus on the positive things about their partner.
 Frequent negative thoughts do not help make a marriage last.

 What Happens In A Gottman Method Therapist Session?

 In a therapist session following the Gottman Method, a counselor will educate their client on the Sound Relationship House Theory.
 They will help the couple make strides towards practicing each principle listed above.
 The Gottman Method focuses on practicality when improving relationships, so the couple does not get worn out or pessimistic about attending therapy.